 $ embark new <YourDAppName> --template status-im/dappcon-workshop-dapp#start-here

-Sometimes, all we really want to do is creating, developing and deploying Smart Contracts without introducing an actual front-end that talks to them.
+Sometimes, all we really want to do is creating, developing, compiling and deploying Smart Contracts without introducing an actual front-end that talks to them.
 Embark lets us scaffold apps that come with the most minimal setup needed to build and deploy our Smart Contracts, using the

 The following command will create a project with all Embark services disabled except the blockchain service.